ivnfshz/hulu/README.md

 ```

 - Once you have entered the first value, you will be asked to enter the next **value node** to validate them.
-	- The program will validate if those nodes are cousins based on the binary tree shown before.
 ```bash
 Enter node B:
 50
 ```

+- The program will validate if those nodes are cousins based on the binary tree shown before.
-- Based on the inputs and what the process had validated them in the binary tree, you will see a message with the result as the following example:
+- You will see a message with the result as the following example:

 ```bash
 ====================================